lanicholas/CS-486-Final-Project/README.md

 	renderer.render( scene, camera );
 }
 ```
 Lastly, I coded the animate function which consists of the following three function calls: requestAnimationFrame(), render(), and stats.update();.
+While implementing my project, I had only one technical difficulty and it was viewing my project in Google Chrome.
+When I tried to this, I got the following error:  Access to image at 'file:///C:/Users/Paige%20Nicholas/Documents/CS%20486%20final%20project/spark1.png' from origin 'null' has been blocked by CORS policy.
+I solved this problem by viewing my project in Microsoft Edge because it was able to access the image spark1.png and display it properly.

 ### Result
 #### Image of Initial Rendering